sligh-games/brand/README.md

 # Specify custom input and output directories
 ./scripts/svg_to_png.sh 300 custom_svg_dir custom_png_dir

-# Convert all SVGs in the SVG directory to PDFs in the PDF directory
+# Convert all SVGs in the logos/SVG directory to PDFs in the logos/PDF directory
 ./scripts/svg_to_pdf.sh

 # Specify custom input and output directories